FHIR/sushi/BEST-PRACTICES.md

 We're glad you're considering contributing to SUSHI!
 Below are a few best practices that we recommend for all contributions.

-## Before contributing
+## Before Contributing

 Before contributing a feature or a bugfix, we recommend creating a GitHub issue if one does not exist.
 This allows the community to provide feedback on why an issue may be occurring or provide additional insight into a suggested feature.
 See the [Contribution Policy](CONTRIBUTING.md#issues) to learn more about creating issues.
+It may also be useful, but is not required, to start a Zulip conversation around the feature or bug.
+See the [Contribution Policy](CONTRIBUTING.md#zulip) to learn more about Zulip.

 If a GitHub issue already exists for what you are planning to contribute, we recommend commenting on the issue to indicate that you are working on an implementation to avoid duplication of work.

-## Coding practices
+## Coding Practices

 We recommend the following coding practices for high quality contributions: